nimbix/jardoc/docs/kns_apps_tutorial.md

 While each item of the list can set its own parameters, the following global parameters are available, which apply to all items of the tempate list:

 * `global_retry`: how many retries to do if executing the item failed.
-For example, if the kubectl apply of the template fail, it will be retried.
-This is useful when a step needs another previous one to have completed to succeed (resources running).
+For example, if the `kubectl apply` of the template fails, it will be retried.
+This is useful when a step needs another previous one to be completed to succeed (resources running).
 * `global_retry_sleep`: how many seconds should we wait between each retry.

 #### 2.3.2.
 Templates